geekodour/pinterest-dashbot/README.md

 save pins on a daily basis.
 - Write a script to automate daily Pinterest Postings.
 All the content will be given.

+## Note
+if you directly run the script on a fast server using `python <script_name>` it will seem slow because of the delays introduced in the script.

 # Installation
 In a server, wget this install script [`installdeps.sh`](https://raw.githubusercontent.com/geekodour/pinterest-dashbot/master/installdeps.sh) it will just install all the required dependencies(some dependencies are not needed, but installed).